The-EG/OctoPrint-UBLMeshEdit/README.md

 In its current state, this plugin is intended to be used to make minor tweaks to a mesh that is already valid and setup.
 This could be to correct a point that wasn't probed properly for some reason or to fine tune the mesh when using `PROBE_MANUALLY`.
 It won't help with the initial creation of a mesh, except in the case of starting with a zero mesh and manually editing points.

 *Note: this is only intended for UBL, and not any other ABL or MBL setup.
-It assumes a square mesh and will not function properly with other shapes.*
+This plugin will attempt to show and provide basic functionality for ABL meshes, but some features will be disabled and others may not function as expected.*

 ## Setup